SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Framework/index.rst

 Framework
 =========

 Tools and API
 ------------------------

-VexRiscv is based on a few tools / API
+Overall VexiiRiscv is based on a few tools and API which aim at describing hardware in more productive/flexible ways than with Verilog/VHDL.

 - Scala : Which will take care of the elaboration
 - SpinalHDL : Which provide a hardware description API